Bearer/bearer/docs/explanations/reports.md

 LOW: 0
 ```

+Policy reports are [currently available](/reference/supported-languages/) for Ruby projects, with Javascript/Typescript coming soon and more languages to follow.

 To run your first policy report, run `curio scan` with the `--report policies` flag.

 ## Data Flow Report